 - Affiliating with a contracting company owned by a politician with significant influence on future awards

-For many organisations, it is recommended and necessary to have a team of professionals guide you through the process of implementing a comprehensive program for third-party risk management.
+It is recommended and necessary for many organisations to have a team of professionals guide you through implementing a comprehensive program for third-party risk management.
 That’s where CRI Group comes in.
-We have one of the largest, most experienced and best-trained integrity due diligence teams in the world.
+We have one of the largest, most experienced and best-trained integrity due to diligence teams globally.
 With multi-lingual teams that have conducted assignments on thousands of subjects in over 80 countries, CRI Group’s due diligence experts are committed to maintaining and constantly evolving our global network.